JetBrains/kotlin-multiplatform-dev-docs/topics/journal/kotlin-multiplatform-flutter.md

 You can write shared UI code across multiple platforms using [Compose Multiplatform](https://www.jetbrains.com/compose-multiplatform/), a modern declarative framework by JetBrains, which is built on Kotlin Multiplatform and Google’s Jetpack Compose.

-Compose Multiplatform is currently [stable on iOS](https://blog.jetbrains.com/kotlin/2025/05/compose-multiplatform-1-8-0-released-compose-multiplatform-for-ios-is-stable-and-production-ready/), Android and desktop, and in Alpha on web.
+Compose Multiplatform is currently [stable on iOS](https://blog.jetbrains.com/kotlin/2025/05/compose-multiplatform-1-8-0-released-compose-multiplatform-for-ios-is-stable-and-production-ready/), Android and desktop, and in Beta on web.

 [![Explore Compose Multiplatform](explore-compose.svg){width="500"}](https://www.jetbrains.com/compose-multiplatform/)